11th Street Station

 Sky Ute Casino Resort

 A cozy and inviting coffee shop in the popular Smiley Building.
 Serving fresh, local coffee from 81301 Coffee Roasters, breakfast burritos, salads, sandwiches and delicious variety of home-baked, gluten-free goodies.
 Monday–Friday, 7am–5pm.
 Saturday, 8am–3pm.
 1309 E. Third Ave., 903-5598.

 Breakfast and main-menu items all day.
 Sunday–Thursday, 6am–midnight; Friday–Saturday, 6am–1am.
 Happy hour (half-price fountain drinks and slushes) every day, 2–5pm.
 Monthly specials.
 Major credit cards.
 240 E. Eighth Ave., 247-8160. www.sonicdrivein.com

-Artistic, freshly prepared.
-Award-winning soups, artisan sandwiches, salads with local greens.
+Artistic, freshly prepared, award-winning soups, artisan sandwiches and salads with local greens.
 Quiches, frittatas, handmade baked goods; gluten-free and vegetarian options.
 Daily, 8am–3pm.
-Speedy takeout; free delivery with $15 order.
+Speedy takeout and free delivery with $15 order.
 Good prices on catering.
 Booking now for the holidays.
 555 Rivergate Ln., Ste.
 B103, 259-4121.

-Casual Durango mountain dining, with great views of Engineer Peak, the Needles and Hermosa Cliffs.
+Casual Durango mountain dining with great mountain views of Engineer Peak.
 Hand-cut steaks, wild game, fresh fish, poultry, soups, salads, homemade desserts since 1986.
 Kids’ menu, full bar, wine list.
-A mile south of Purgatory Resort.
+One mile south of Purgatory Resort.
 Birthdays, reunions, rehearsals, weddings or a night out.
 Silverpick Lodge, 247-3527. www.sowseardurango.com

 Fresh-brewed coffee, mochas, Frappuccinos, lattes, pastries, bagels and more.
 Outdoor seating, weather permitting.
 Open daily, 6am.
 6 Town Plaza, 247-4475; 311 W. College Dr., 382-2224; 3130 Main Ave., 259-0240; 2817 Main Ave., 382-1783; 558 Main Ave., 375-1694. www.starbucks.com